Bird Ringing at Abbey Fields

 Grand Total14233835110

-A total of 110 birds across 13 species have been caught and processed at the Croft Close Set Aside during the first four ringing sessions.
+A total of 110 birds across 13 species have been caught and processed at the Croft Close Nature Reserve during the first four ringing sessions.
 It is worth noting that these figures may include more than one encounter with the same bird if it is caught more than once.
 Interestingly the first bird ringed (a blue tit) at the inaugural session was also the first to be re-caught in December!
 There have been 102 individual birds ringed and 8 recaptures.
 Blue, great and long tailed tits as expected were the most numerous species, although the bird that caused the most excitement among the ringers was the female bullfinch ringed on 27 February – however the male has remained elusive to date!

 For most species, it is possible to determine the year an individual bird was hatched based on the examination of the feathers.
 Most passerines undertake an annual moult after breeding each year, which allows these older birds to be differentiated from young birds that retain juvenile feathers.
 The following table shows the number of birds for each species that we have been able to age.
 We would expect the proportion of juvenile birds captured to increase during the breeding season as new birds fledge.